joshcough/Scrabble/README.md

 Info about code in the main src tree:

 * Scrabble.hs           - the main entry point
 * Scrabble/Bag.hs       - code for the bag and tiles
 * Scrabble/Board.hs     - code for the board and placing tiles on it
 * Scrabble/Commands/AST.hs         - AST for player input (and parsing)
 * Scrabble/Commands/Interpreter.hs - interpreter for player input
 * Scrabble/Commands/SExpr.hs       - generic sexpr parser
+* Scrabble/Game.hs      - code for managing game state
+* Scrabble/ListBoard.hs - A list based representation of the board.
 * Scrabble/Matrix.hs    - Generic matrix code used to represent the board.
-* Scrabble/Game.hs   - code for managing game state
+* Scrabble/Position.hs  - Simple code to represent (x,y) coordinates.
 * Scrabble/Search.hs    - code for searching the dictionary
 * Scrabble/Types.hs     - basic types needed for all of Scrabble.